MohammmedDawood/reactinterface/README.md

 # React.js: Building an Interface

-This is the repository for the LinkedIn Learning course React.js: Building an Interface.
+This is the repository for the LinkedIn Learning course React.js: Building an Interface (Appointments App).

 Also, has an overview over tailwindcss.